plmercereau/tilehuria/README.md

 ## TODO

-- [ ] Lerna package to use "platyplus" packages e.g. gis etc
-- get single tile: re-download after a certain period of time?
-- get single tile: compare with the existing tile.
-If the downloaded tile is of better quality, replace the tile.
-  - Set a `quality` metadata field when creating the tile (from an mbtile).
-Then if quality < 100, re-download
-  - but what if we want to generate mbtiles without downloading anything more than what's already in the server?
+- ?
+Are zoom levels really part of the aoi or the tile set?
+- ? what png compression means?
+How does it work?
+See https://sharp.pixelplumbing.com/api-output#png
+- !
+In dev, the tsconfig microservices are somehow linked.
+On a general basis, it is not properly configured

+### Features

 - upload mbtiles. see above
 - set a progress system when generating the aoi's coordinates.
 To do so:
   - [x] estimate the number of tiles from the aoi boundaries and the zoom levels

-- ?
-Are zoom levels really part of the aoi or the tile set?
-- [x] if format=png and quality=100 then don't run the image transformation when generating the mbtiles file
-- what png compression means?
-How does it work?
-See https://sharp.pixelplumbing.com/api-output#png
+#### Frontend

+- Area of Interest
+  - create new aoi: use the same interface as the 'update' one
   - edit aoi:
     - [x] zoom levels
     - source: import from file
     - [x] source: edit with leaflet
-- create new aoi: use the same interface as the 'update' one
+  - map buttons:
+    - fullscreen
+    - [x] center
+- Tileset
-- create new tileset from the aoi screen
+  - create new tileset from aoi screen
-- edit tileset from the aoi screen
+  - edit tileset from aoi screen
-- remove components and pages that are not used anymore (e.g. new aoi, new tileset etc)
-- edit tile providers
-  - to be considered: when changing the slug, change the object keys and the mbtile files
-  - change the name
+- Navigation
-  - change the url (only if it has no tileset?)
-- delete tile providers (only if it has no tileset)
-- [x] generic single item
-- [ ] generic item list
+  - page titles
   - fix the login/refresh token bug
-- page titles
-- !
-In dev, the tsconfig microservices are somehow linked.
-On a general basis, it is not properly configured
-- review the size limit of events sent to the hook service
   - confirm when logout
+  - navigation guards
   - home page
     - unauthenticated
     - authenticated -> redirect to aoi list?
-- aoi map buttons:
-  - fullscreen
-  - [x] center
+- Tile Providers
+  - delete (only if it has no tileset)
-- tile provider: "copy" link of the local server
+  - "copy" link of the local server
-- remove unused Hasura actions in hooks
+  - to be considered: when changing the slug, change the object keys and the mbtile files
+  - change name
+  - change url (only if it has no tileset?)

+#### Backend

+- get single tile: re-download after a certain period of time?
+- get single tile: compare with the existing tile.
+If the downloaded tile is of better quality, replace the tile.
+  - Set a `quality` metadata field when creating the tile (from an mbtile).
+Then if quality < 100, re-download
+  - but what if we want to generate mbtiles without downloading anything more than what's already in the server?
 - rename event hooks
 - ? split aoi source update / tileset update -> when finishing the aoi coordinates calculation from source, save the source, that will trigger an aoi xyz coordinates updates, that will queue tile set updates if some exist

-- next
+### Refactor

+- [ ] Lerna package to use "platyplus" packages e.g. gis etc
+- remove unused Hasura actions in hooks
+- remove components and pages that are not used anymore (e.g. new aoi, new tileset etc)

+### Done

+- [x] if format=png and quality=100 then don't run the image transformation when generating the mbtiles file
+- [x] generic single item
+- [x] generic item list
+- [x] review the size limit of events sent to the hook service

+### Next

+- package the server to automate local installation
 - talk about user permissions with Ivan
 - include a mapathon module?
-  - package the server to automate local installation

 ## Production